threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

 ThreeFold is building commercial offerings on top of the TFGrid.
 Those commercial offerings are for-profit organizations.
 Each of those organizations would function as a centralized entity.

 ThreeFold Ventures will be the branch exploring this aspect of the TF Ecosystem.
 A major project is ThreeFold Cloud.
 This is a centralized entity that will generate its own Terms and Conditions, support, marketing and website strategy and be liable to the users to the extent developed in the T&C.

+# Best Practices

+This text provided an introduction to deployment architectures and solution categories on the TFGrid.
+In the future, we will expand on best practices on the TFGrid.
+Stay tuned for more on this topic.

+Some of the best practices to be covered are the following:

+* Use Kubernetes to deploy redundant workloads
+* Use multi-gateways deployments for redundancy
+  * Deploy manually two VMs
+  * Use two webgateways to access the VMs
+  * Choose a data replication strategy to have content on both places (e.g. syncing databases)
+* Use continous deployment and integration workloads
+  * Deploy on 2 different VMs
+  * Ensure continuous deployment and integration when changes occur
+* Use DNS with redundancy
+* Use QSFS for storage resilience and redundancy

+These are only a few of the many possibilities that the TFGrid offers.
+We invite everyone to explore the TFGrid and share their experience and learning.

+# Questions and Feedback

+If you have any questions or feedback, we invite you to discuss with the ThreeFold community on the [ThreeFold Forum](http://forum.threefold.io/) or on the [ThreeFold Grid Tester Community](https://t.me/threefoldtesting) chat on Telegram.